Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

-This homemade lemon curd is the easiest to make using simple ingredients.
+This homemade lemon curd is easy to make with simple ingredients.
 It is tart and creamy with enough sweetness to make it a perfect pair for pancakes, waffles, cakes, and all sorts of desserts.

 Lemon Curd

-The best thing is you can easily make it in the comfort of your kitchen.
-You can get a far superior quality citrusy curd with just four simple ingredients than the shops offer.
+The best thing is that you can easily make it in the comfort of your kitchen.
+You can get a far superior-quality citrusy curd with just five simple ingredients than what the shops offer.

 I didn’t think it would be this easy when I first tried it.
-Making this curd would take a hassle and a half, but I was wrong.
-It is one of the most straightforward cooking processes I ever did.
+I thought making this curd would take a hassle and a half, but I was wrong.
+It is one of the most straightforward cooking processes I have ever done.
 You prepare all the ingredients, throw them in a pan, and whisk away.
 It’s as simple as that.

 Why You’ll Love This Recipe:

-- Gift-Worthy: A jar of homemade lemon curd makes for a thoughtful and delicious gift.
+- Gift-Worthy: A jar of homemade lemon curd makes a thoughtful, delicious gift.
 Whether it’s a housewarming present or a holiday treat, people appreciate the effort and love that goes into homemade goodies.

 Equipment Needed

 It would be best to have nothing fancy equipment or gadgets to make this lemon curd recipe.
-You only need everyday tools you almost always use in your kitchen.
+You only need the everyday tools you use in your kitchen almost every day.

 - Fruit juicer: You can use the electric one if you already have one, or use the old-fashioned one like this one.